JustMendex/unix_dec/README.md

 # unix_dec

-a script that brute forces unix password using a dictionary file
+a script that brute forces unix passwords using a dictionary file